SuhaneeMavar/PoetryApp/README.md

 # Poetry App

 A web app that provides a simple platform for writing and posting poems.
-Implemented authentication using
+Implemented authentication using JWT
 ## Demo

 https://poetries.herokuapp.com